FTC-9974-THOR/ThorCore/README.md

 # ThorCore
 ThorCore is a library for FTC.
-Not much else to say about it.
-**Note: ThorCore is in beta.
-Development will continue throughout the season.**
+It implements common drivetrains, PIDF controllers, 2D Vector math, and more.
+Additionally, it provides navigation systems and development tools.

+This is the dev branch.
+Code here may be unfinished or operating incorrectly.

+### Note: the rest of this document is outdated.
+It needs to be updated to reflect SDK changes.

 #### Installation
 To install, start up a terminal.